statisticsnorway/ssb-easysdctable/README.md

-# easySdcTable
+# R package easySdcTable

-Easy Interface to the Statistical Disclosure Control Package sdcTable
+Easy interface to the R package sdcTable